Last Updated by October 25, 2021

 There is a whole world of beer to discover in Mexico beyond the mass produced “cerveza nacional” beers like Corona, Pacifico, and Dos Esquis and we’re here to tell you all about it.
 In the last couple of years, craft beer has been making its way into popular tourist destinations in Mexico, like Playa Del Carmen, Tulum and Cancun, which is great news for those of us who support craft beer and prefer it to the typical mass produced beers.
+Yes, you can still enjoy a Modelo or Corona but having options is good!
 In this post, we’ll help you find “cervezas artesanal” in the Mayan Riviera area so that when you tag your photos #drinklocal, you really will be drinking local!

 How to use this guide:

 When there is only one location of the place mentioned, if you click on its name, you will be taken to a Google Map where you can pin the location for future reference.
 When possible, we also included the place’s official website but many of the smaller places only use Facebook or have a Yelp listing.
 For more information about some of the places mentioned in this guide, see our “Related Posts” at the bottom of the page for detailed review/information.
 As we continue to visit the area and discover new places, we will keep updating this page.

 - Cerveza Pescadores: Cerveza Pescadores has a facility in Puerto Morelos where you can stop by and enjoy a few beers and food from a food truck.
 We have never had the chance to stop in but it is in our to-do list as the space looks fun and inviting.
 For more information: https://pescadores.mx/en/page/brewery